patience4711/RPI-APS-inverters/README.md

 <br>

 ## DOWNLOAD SOFTWARE UPDATES
+2022-03-14:[ecu_swupdate-v3_7.tar](https://github.com/patience4711/RPI-APS-inverters/blob/main/ecu_swupdate-v3_7.tar) is available (see changelog).
+Install this only when you are running version 3_1 or higher (please see the expanation to version 3_1 below).<br>If you experience malformed webpages, please clear your browser cache (delete web history saved pictures)<br><br>
 2022-10-03: [ecu_swupdate-v3_6.tar](https://github.com/patience4711/RPI-APS-inverters/blob/main/ecu_swupdate-v3_6.tar) is available (see changelog).
 Install this only when you have version 3_1 or higher installed (please see the expanation to version 3_1 below).<br>If you experience malformed webpages, please clear your browser cache (delete web history saved pictures)<br><br>
-2022-08-13: [ecu_swupdate-v3_5.tar](https://github.com/patience4711/RPI-APS-inverters/blob/main/ecu_swupdate-v3_5.tar) is available (see changelog).
-Install this only when you have at least vesion 3_1 installed (please see the expanation to version 3_1 below).<br>If you experience malformed webpages, please clear your browser cache (delete web history saved pictures)<br><br>

 If you feel that your system is somewhat slow or less reactive, you can install 'ZRAM', just like a normal software upgrade. <br>
 You can download this software patch here: [ecu_swupgrade_zram.tar](https://1drv.ms/u/s!AkMG5FvUwhedi2PFOUDRJR9RuR7y?e=URMg97).
 It is included in sd-card image 3_3.<br>